lockss/lockss-rtd-manual/docs/configuring.rst

 Database Settings
 -----------------

-For the PostgreSQL database, you have two options:
+For the :ref:`PostgreSQL` database, you have two options:

 *  You can choose to use the :term:`LOCKSS stack`'s **embedded PostgreSQL database**, meaning a PostgreSQL database :term:`container` will be run and managed as part of the LOCKSS stack.
 This is the recommended option.